ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/docs/index.rst

 the source of the Safety Manual is located in ``ferrocene/doc/safety-manual``.

-The Ferrocene build system takes care of building and cross-linking the qualification, including downloading all the required dependencies.
+The Ferrocene build system takes care of building and cross-linking the documentation, including downloading all the required dependencies.
 Building the documents outside of the Ferrocene build system (including building them with the standard Sphinx CLI) is not supported and will likely not work.

-This section of the internal procedures contain documentation on how to work on the documentation.
+This section of the Internal Procedures contains documentation on how to work on the documentation.
 Quality management procedures are available in the :doc:`qualification-plan:documentation`.

 Building documents